What is exposure compensation?

 The exposure triangle is a way of explaining the relationship between aperture, shutter speed and ISO.

-These three elements each contribute to the exposure of an image.
+These three elements of the exposure triangle each contribute to the exposure of an image.
 I think of them as three inseparable friends that go everywhere together, taking it in turns to be in the lead.

-When you adjust one of the elements, the other two need to compensate for the change.
+When you adjust one of the elements of the exposure triangle, the other two need to compensate for the change.

 So, let’s say your ISO is 100 and you set an aperture of f5.6 and a shutter speed of 1/125.